 These fiberglass life-sized Donkeys are part of a project led by Flora Farms and inspired by Pez Gordo Gallery.
-We have partnered with 6 talented local artists and 6 local charities and 100% of the proceeds from the auction will go to the charities.
+We have partnered with 6 talented local artists and 6 local charities and 100% of the proceeds will go to the charities.

 FLORENTINO, by artist Jane Lilico